Skip to main content

 -Djava.rmi.server.hostname=<jetty-host>

-The JMX Scraper supports authenticated connections via OTEL_JMX_USERNAME and OTEL_JMX_PASSWORD environment variables.
+The JMX Scraper connects to an authenticated server via the OTEL_JMX_USERNAME and OTEL_JMX_PASSWORD environment variables.
+The account needs read-only MBean access; no write operations are used.

 Configuration